Imasandi/calculator-using-python/README.md

 # calculator-using-python
-create a calculator using tkinder
+create a GUI calculator using tkinder